Silverlode76/sudoku-ai-tutorial/README.md

-# sudoku-ai-tutorial
+# Sudoku AI Tutorial

-An educational project designed to teach beginners the fundamentals of tensors, logits, normalization, loss functions, and optimizers through a hands-on neural Sudoku example.
-Ideal for learners entering machine learning, PyTorch, and gradient-based reasoning
+A hands-on educational project that demonstrates how a Sudoku puzzle
+can be solved using *tensors, logits, softmax, constraint loss functions,*
+and the *Adam optimizer* in PyTorch.

+This tutorial teaches beginners the fundamentals of:
+- tensor operations
+- probability distributions via softmax
+- row/column/block constraints
+- optimizer-based reasoning
+- temperature annealing
+- implementing custom loss functions

+The full example is built on a 4×4 Sudoku puzzle and extends naturally to 6×6 and 9×9 grids.

 # Introduction
 This course aims to explain how a Sudoku puzzle can also be solved with an optimizer approach.
 We will use therefore Tensor operations to define the needed loss functions for the optimizer.